celestarminefun/celestar-mod-menu/README.md

 > [!NOTE]
 >
 > For MacOS users, do not use Safari browser.
+>
-The mod menu is almost not functional for mobile users.
+> For mobile users, the mod menu is almost not functional.
 We are still looking for ways to bring you this menu, but please be patient and give us time.

 ### Extension Installation